SandcroftAv/styleselect/README.md

 Open the JavaScript console on the demo page for more instructions.

-Note that since Android and iOS have specific touch-enabled features to ease their use on mobile, Style Select will not change select buttons on these platforms.
+Note that since Android and iOS have specific touch-enabled features to ease their use on mobile, Style Select will style these elements but won't change their native behaviour.

 ## Usage: